 Training on RECP technologies and on leveraging financing for RECP projects (March 2015).

-6 RECP forums attracted more than 200 participants to discuss RECP methodology and to develop a RECP Primer for Georgia, 2nd edition (2016).
+6 RECP forums were organized in 2015-2016 and attracted more than 200 participants to discuss RECP methodology and to develop a RECP Primer for Georgia.
+The second edition of the Primer was published in 2017.